-(Ord. of 9-7-1999, § 1(4-305))

 Sec.
 6-381.
 Monthly report.

 On or before the 20th day of each calendar month, each wholesale dealer, distributor and/or manufacturer delivering wine to or for any retail dealer or to an establishment having a pouring license shall make a true and correct report to the mayor and council on blanks to be furnished by the mayor and council of all sales and deliveries made to or for retail dealers in the city for the current month immediately preceding the report.
 The report shall show the name of each retail dealer, the location of the place of business of the retailer or the place where each delivery was made, the method of delivery, the number and size of each container, the amount collected as taxes and such other information as may be called for by the mayor and council.
 The failure to receive such blanks will not excuse the furnishing of the report and the remittance of the taxes.